WISCONSIN RESOURCES & CONTACTS

 WISCONSIN ALUMNI RESEARCH FOUNDATION (WARF)

 WARF is a non-profit organization that supports research, transfers technology and ensures that the inventions and discoveries of UW-Madison benefit humankind.
-The UW-Madison is a premier research institution with world-class faculty and staff who attract more than $1 billion in sponsored research each year.
-WARF receives about 350 disclosures per year and has taken an equity share in 38 active companies.
+The UW-Madison is a premier research institution with world-class faculty and staff who attract more than $1.3 billion in sponsored research each year.
+WARF receives hundreds of disclosures per year and has taken an equity share more than 40 active companies.

 (608) 263-2824 | email@example.com | www.warf.org